Keeill: Number

 At least 174 keeills have been recorded on the Island, out of probably over 200, though only 35 can be easily identified today.
 Records are made up of extant sites, potential remains, place-name records and folk memory.
 The nature of some of this evidence is sufficient to cast doubt on the reliability of the total record.
 Most of the sites have either been lost (e.g. when a later medieval church such as Kirk Maughold or Kirk Christ Malew was built on top of or in place of one), or destroyed when excavated by Victorian and Edwardian antiquarians looking for ground plans and treasure rather than stratigraphy and finds.

 Size, layout and comparisons

-We do know that while different keeills were broadly similar in their layout they varied considerably in size.
+While different keeills were broadly similar in their layout they varied considerably in size.

 Carl J. S. Marstrander, a Norwegian professor who carried out what remains the most extensive survey of keeills on the Isle of Man in the 1930s, described this variation: